AndreiFitai/symmetrical-bassoon/README.md

 ### Setup

 1. In the main project folder run `npm run setup` to install all required modules for all services and add permissions to the required files
+2. Run `npm run test-all` in the main folder to run all existing tests
-2. Run `npm run dev-build` to build the containers and start them up - in this mode you can modify services and containers will auto-restart with the new changes
+3. Run `npm run dev-build` to build the containers and start them up - in this mode you can modify services and containers will auto-restart with the new changes
-3. Alternatively run `npm run prod-build` - this would build and run the containers in isolation and would simulate a production enviroment: containers not linked to project folders, no hot reload, different logging level.
+4. Alternatively run `npm run prod-build` - this would build and run the containers in isolation and would simulate a production enviroment: containers not linked to project folders, no hot reload, different logging level.
-4. After that you can run either `npm run dev-up` or `npm run prod-up` to start up the containers without rebuilding them
+5. After that you can run either `npm run dev-up` or `npm run prod-up` to start up the containers without rebuilding them

 ### Usage